-One of the reasons I retired three and a half years ago is that, after a couple of close friends of mine died I realised that it could just as easily happen to me.
+One of the reasons I retired three and a half years ago is that after a couple of close friends of mine died I realised that it could just as easily happen to me.
 In fact it was going to happen to me, no question about it.

 What do you want for breakfast?
 Would you like a cup of tea?
 What do you want for lunch?
 What do you want for dinner?
 Would you like another cup of tea?

 Eventually, and without any medication, I started to get better and was able to walk the mile and a half home.
 It remains a mystery.
 If it really was a virus, I’ll have it named after me.
 I never want to go back there again – lovely though the staff are.
-I still get queasy seeing King’s from the 68 bus.
+I get queasy still seeing King’s from the 68 bus.

 Anyway, I digress.

 As it is, I am working almost as hard as I did before, but I haven’t earned a penny.
-I do what I want to do, when I want to do it.
+I pretty well do what I want to do, when I want to do it.
 I’ve been able to become a publisher, manage a research project, give talks and write this blog.
 I see my friends and my parents more often.
 I play the guitar, read more books, go to more museums and do more thinking.
 If the weather is good I can go on a day trip, or just walk round the park.
 And there’s still not nearly enough time to do all the things I’d like to do.
 If I don’t do these things now, when am I going to do them?
 I am nearly 64; how many good years do I have left?

 Even so, I would have been prepared to work fewer hours for another couple of years – if that option had been offered to me.
 Maybe you, and your employers, can make do with just four days a week of your valuable time.
 But if not, enjoy your life, make more of an effort to get out and see old friends, pick up that guitar or watercolours or whatever it is you’ve pushed to one side, and don’t leave it too long to find your voice.
 It’s 2019 – and probably later than you think.